positron-solutions/transient-showcase/README.md

 Below is a nested transient.

--   The body form of the nested child can return early without loading a new transient
+-   The body form of the nested child can decline to call `transient-setup` leading to a simple return and no menu display
 -   The parent uses `transient--do-recurse` to make it's child "return" to it
 -   The "radiations" command in the child explicitly overrides this, using `transient--do-exit` so that it *does not* return to the parent